pkgcraft/pkgcraft.github.io/content/about/_index.md

 No, while both projects implement functionality described in [PMS](https://wiki.gentoo.org/wiki/Package_Manager_Specification), pkgcraft does not plan to duplicate portage's interface or feature set.
-At its most basic, it intends to be a base for third parties to build more efficient tools.
+At its most basic, it intends to be a base to build more efficient tools.
 This does allow for a future in which portage or other established tools leverage pkgcraft to improve their capabilities, but that is entirely up to the whims of Gentoo and other developers.

 In pkgcraft's case, it may develop alternatives encompassing use cases currently provided by traditional, Gentoo-related tools, but the majority of